I’d Love To Be Your Coach

 Associate Certified Coach (ACC)

 I’m an ACC.
-This credential is awarded by the International Coach Federation.
+This credential is awarded by the International Coaching Federation.
 It recognizes coaches who have completed at least 60 hours of coach-specific training, logged 10 hours of mentor coaching, demonstrated 100 hours of coaching with clients, and passed ICF’s Coach Knowledge Assessment (a 155-question test).
 If you’re curious, you can read more about the ACC credential.

 Certified Organizer Coach (COC)